andrewmoise/grits/INSTALL.md

 The server drops privileges to your configured user as soon as it's opened the ports it needs.
 To run without `sudo`, configure a port above 1024, run certbot manually, and omit `sudo`.

+Run it from `tmux` or something.
+Making `gritsd` a systemctl service is on the to-do list still.

 ## Initial Setup

 Once the server is running, the FUSE mount at `mnt/` gives you direct access to the file store.

 **Shutdown note:** If the server is shut down while something in the FUSE mount is open, it'll wait rather than leave a stale mount.
 Close any open files, `cd` out of the mount, unmount manually, and the shutdown will complete.

 **Auto-import note:** The sample config automatically imports `client/` into the live directory for `gimbal.{your domain}.com` on every restart.
 Edits to `client/` in your checkout will overwrite local changes in the store.
-Other vhosts — including user-created clones — are not affected.
+Other vhosts — including user-created clones — are not affected, which also means they're not updated with new versions of Gimbal code once they've been cloned.

 Populate the store with the one-time skeleton import: